shubhdevelop/Lox/README.md

 # YAPL Interpreter

-A Go implementation of a programming language interpreter
+A Go implementation of a complete programming language interpreter

 ## Overview

-YAPL is a dynamically-typed, interpreted programming language with a clean and simple syntax.
-This implementation provides a complete interpreter with lexical analysis, parsing, and execution capabilities.
+YAPL (Yet Another Programming Language) is a dynamically-typed, interpreted programming language with a clean and simple syntax.
+This implementation provides a full-featured interpreter with lexical analysis, parsing, and execution capabilities, including control flow statements, variable scoping, and comprehensive error handling.

 ## Language Syntax